MatteoCati/JumpQuest/README.md

 After you have created your template, click on `save` and it will automatically be saved with the others.
 To create a new template, click on load: the screen will be reset, and you will be able to start again.

+Note that when you add an enemy, it will move one block on the left and one on the right on the same level.